10 Best Day Trips from Orlando You Won’t Want to Miss

 Merritt Island National Wildlife Refuge is located on the same island as the Kennedy Space Center.
 Visiting both places on the same day is definitely doable if you get up early enough!
 Keep in mind that the wildlife refuge closes on rocket launch days.

-Merritt Island National Wildlife Refuge is 140,000 acres with a variety of ecosystems.
-It has over 1,500 species of marine life and birds.
 It’s also home to the largest population of endangered species in Florida, including the Eastern Indigo Snake and the West Indian Manatee.
 This refuge is unique from other parks because it has freshwater and saltwater habitats.

 You can take a 7-mile driving tour through the refuge to see the wildlife.
 The animals are most active in the early morning and late afternoons, so plan accordingly.
 You can also strap on your hiking shoes and go through the refuge on foot.
-There are 6 trails ranging from a quarter mile to 5 miles.
+There are six trails ranging from a quarter mile to 5 miles.

 Merritt Island National Wildlife Refuge is located at 1987 Scrub Jay Way #32782, Titusville, FL.
 They are open every day from 8 to 4.
 There’s a $10 entrance fee per car.